vrokad/build-guide/topic/k2c-qli-build-ga/howto_setup.rst

       ifconfig wlan0

 #.
-Use the IP address obtained from **step 1** to SSH the device from the remost host:
+Use the IP address obtained from **step 1** to SSH the device from the remote host:

    ::